 How Does ULMB Work?

-As mentioned above, ULMB limits your monitor’s maximum refresh rate to 85 Hz or more.
+As mentioned above, ULMB limits your monitor’s maximum refresh rate to 85 Hz.
 The higher the monitor’s refresh rate, the less motion blur you would see while playing fast-paced games (such as racing or first-person shooters).
-Since your graphics card has to produce at least 85 FPS for ULMB to work, this feature isn’t available in 60 Hz monitors.
+Since your graphics card must produce at least 85 FPS for ULMB, this feature isn’t available in 60 Hz monitors.

-ULMB is a great addition to G-Sync and FreeSync monitors as it reduces motion blur even further but there will be noticeable flicker which some users might find distracting (which can be adjusted to reduce eye fatigue) – think of it as CRT flickering that was eliminated by LCDs in the first place.
+ULMB is a great addition to G-Sync and FreeSync monitors as it further reduces motion blur.
+Still, there will be noticeable flicker which some users might find distracting (which can be adjusted to reduce eye fatigue) – think of it as CRT flickering that was eliminated by LCDs in the first place.

-Fortunately, most gamers don’t find flicker distracting enough to make them stop using ULMB so we consider it a worthy trade-off between clarity and flicker.
+Fortunately, most gamers don’t find flicker distracting enough to stop using ULMB, so we consider it a worthy trade-off between clarity and flicker.

-When shopping for your next 60 Hz vs 75 Hz monitor keep in mind that these monitors not only differ in their response time but also vary greatly when it comes to input lag (which is why some gamers prefer 60 Hz displays) as well as color accuracy and image clarity.
+When shopping for your next 60 Hz vs. 75 Hz monitor, remember that these monitors differ in response time and vary greatly regarding input lag (which is why some gamers prefer 60 Hz displays), color accuracy, and image clarity.

-We hope this article was useful and until next time…Happy gaming!
+We hope this article was useful and until next time.